JoshuaAbidh/Info1601_GroupProject/README.md

 ### Our Mission

 In a world where social media can often be a source of stress, comparison, and negativity, FurTography stands as a beacon of positivity and genuine connection.
 We believe that sharing our pets' joy should be a stress-free, uplifting experience that brings people together rather than driving them apart.
-We want you to have your fate in humanity restored with the freedom our fluffy friends bring!
+We want you to have your fate in humanity restored with the freedom our pet companions bring!

 ### The Problem We Solve